 As you probably know, both silicone gel and saline implants are widely available for most breast augmentation surgeries.
 For a long time, due to unfounded claims about a link between silicone implants and autoimmune disorders, silicone implants fell out of favor in the United States.
 After over a decade of research and technological advances, silicone implants were again FDA approved as safe medical devices in 2006.
 Silicone is fast becoming the preferred implant type for women from New Jersey and Philadelphia choosing breast enlargement with Dr. Sorokin.
 Silicone gel breast implants have been labeled as safe and effective devices by the FDA, and you can choose to use them with confidence that they are one of the most rigorously studied medical devices in the history of the United States.
 Dr. Sorokin offers both saline and silicone breast implants however 95% of the implants he places are gummy highly cohesive silicone gel breast implants.
 If you still have lingering doubts, you can learn more about the safety of silicone gel implants by coming to see Dr. Sorokin, who will show you actual implants and explain the history of these devices.

 Experience counts.
 It’s really that simple.
 In this area you won’t find another surgeon who does as many primary breast augmentations.
 Dr. Sorokin’s most frequent surgery is breast augmentation.
-He was called “The Breast Doctor” by a happy patient who needed a revision from surgery performed by another surgeon and the name has stuck.
+Patients from all over the country travel to Southern New Jersey for a surgical experience like no other.
 He performs breast enhancement and breast revisional surgeries hundreds of times every year.
 When Dr. Sorokin initially started his practice, he performed the full range of plastic surgery procedures from cleft lips to hand surgery to wound reconstruction to breast and body.
 However, he quickly realized that his true passion was for breast enhancement and has directed his energies toward breast procedures.
 Patients throughout New Jersey, Philadelphia, Delaware, and New York looking for breast enhancement have responded well to a surgeon that focuses mainly on the breast and have been willing to drive hours for this specialization.
-Word has spread and now it is very common for patients to come to us from New York, Maryland, Connecticut and recently we have been catering even to an international clientele.
+Word has spread and now it is very common for patients to come to us from New York, Maryland, Delaware and recently we have been catering even to an international clientele.

 When looking for a breast surgeon, why wouldn’t you choose a doctor that focuses on breast surgery?
 Dr. Sorokin’s breast augmentation patients appreciate that he offers the following advantages: